caocscar/ConnectedVehicleDocs/MAPdocumentation.md

 The total size of the dataset is 8 KB.

 ## Variables
-Here is the variable definitions for the four MAP type files.
+Here is the variable definitions for the four MAP data files.

 ### MapMD
 The **RxDevice** column represents the primary key for the dataset.